 - Use your company's webpage, About Us page, and bio to highlight your media coverage

 - Start conversations on your blog and social media outlets, and include links to your article

 - Include in press kits

 - Make into an outline for speaking proposals

-Don't allow your press coverage to die off -- continue to breathe life into it, and reap the rewards of your hard-earned media mentions for years to come.
+Don't allow your press coverage to die off -- continue to breathe life into it with these B2B campaign ideas.
+This way, you will reap the rewards of your hard-earned media mentions for years to come.

 Now it’s your turn!
-Please feel free to share your ideas on expanding a PR campaign.
+Please feel free to share your ideas on expanding a public relations campaign.